 Group Sadhana is the foundation of the 3HO lifestyle.
-Each morning, we begin at 3:40am with Japji recitation, followed by 45 minutes of Kundalini Yoga, 62 minutes of chanting / meditation to live music, and an optional short Gurdwara service.
+Each morning, we begin at 3:40am with Japji recitation, followed by 45 minutes of Kundalini Yoga, 62 minutes of chanting / meditation, and an optional short Gurdwara (Sikh spiritual service).

-All Seva Sadhana participants are required to attend morning group Sadhana at least 5 days a week – and have two scheduled days of rest.
+All Seva Sadhana participants are required to attend morning group Sadhana at least 5 days a week.

 Japji is one of the five daily recitations of the Sikhs.
 It was spoken by Guru Nanak, the first Sikh Guru who, with his companion Mardana, traveled on foot over thousands of miles teaching people through song and simple inspiration to live exalted and simple lives.